by Ian Greenhalgh & Jeff Smith

 It took both Los Alamos and Lawrence Livermore labs months to fix the W-80 by redesigning the fission primary and its high explosives.
 Again, they needed a full-up test to prove the redesign.
 A year after Shot Baseball, a second W-80 underground test — conducted at -65 degrees Fahrenheit and known as Shot Jornada – successfully proved the weapon.

-Full production of the new model warheads began the following month.
+The full production of the new model warheads began the following month.
 The United States would manufacture more than 2,100 W-80s between 1980 and 1990.
 Arms-control treaties and nuclear posture adjustments over the past 25 years have put a third of them in storage or out of commission.

 Clinton Pardons Somehow Miss Dr. Wen Ho Lee